 Of critical concern: The top four EPL finishers are awarded entry into the following season’s club championship competition for all of Europe, the Union of European Football Associations (UEFA) Champions League.

 The UEFA tourney comprises 32 teams, with 24 drawn from the top finishers in Europe’s 10 strongest premier leagues.
 The four strongest premier leagues (currently England, Germany, Spain, Italy) each receive four UEFA entries for 16 in total, while the next six leagues are limited to their top one or two clubs for a total of eight more.
 The remaining eight clubs are determined through a qualifying competition.

-In recent years, six EPL clubs have generally been viewed as vying for England’s four UEFA slots: London-based Arsenal, Chelsea and Tottenham, along with Manchester City, Manchester United and Liverpool.
-The stakes are enormous in terms of global prestige, visibility and sponsorship money.
+For some time, six EPL clubs have generally been viewed as vying for England’s four UEFA slots: London-based Arsenal, Chelsea and Tottenham, along with the only slightly less geographically clustered Manchester City, Manchester United and Liverpool.
+In recent years, Manchester City has dominated the EPL, winning five of the last six titles.
+When it comes to finishing in the top four, the stakes are enormous in terms of global prestige, visibility and sponsorship money.
 A virtuous cycle is at work, as clubs that regularly compete in the European championship gain an overwhelming advantage in recruiting the most elite players globally.

 A point of interest: While on its face it would appear that being crowned the champions of Europe would be a greater cause for celebration than topping the EPL “table,” the reality for an English club is more nuanced: The satisfaction of besting one’s ancient domestic rivals in the world’s most prestigious league carries massive currency.

 Returning to the domestic competition arena, after the EPL championship the most coveted English soccer prize is the FA Cup, played since 1872.
 The trophy is awarded by the Football Association, the organization charged with overseeing all levels of English soccer, professional and amateur.